Final 48 Hours, Pearson VUE Test Day, and Retake Planning

 The Final 48 Hours

 The last two days should make the exam feel operationally simple.
-Confirm the Pearson VUE appointment, testing location or delivery details, required identification, travel time, parking, and check-in expectations.
-Review BCSP and Pearson VUE instructions that apply to your appointment.
-Do not rely on another certification exam because rules can differ by program and vendor.
+Confirm the Pearson VUE appointment, testing center or online-proctored delivery details, required identification, travel time, parking, and check-in expectations.
+Most BCSP testing centers require two valid forms of identification, at least one government-issued with photo and signature, and the name must match your testing record exactly.
+Review the BCSP and Pearson VUE instructions that apply to your appointment; do not assume rules from another certification exam, since vendors and programs differ.

 Use light recall, not heavy cramming.
-Review the blueprint table, hierarchy of controls, emergency action plan elements, documentation purposes, and your error log.
-Close the laptop early enough to sleep.
-Fatigue causes preventable misses: misread stems, skipped qualifiers, arithmetic setup errors, and poor elimination.
+Review the blueprint weights, the hierarchy of controls, emergency action plan elements, OSHA reporting thresholds (8-hour fatality, 24-hour hospitalization/amputation/loss of eye), documentation purposes, and your error log.
+Close the laptop early enough to sleep, because fatigue causes preventable misses: misread stems, skipped qualifiers, arithmetic setup errors, and weak elimination.

 Day-Before Checklist